 Field Data Type Description Behavior and Usage Author Character The name of the user who defined the proof test template.
-This field contains a list of all the users in the GE Digital APM system.
+This field contains a list of all the users in the APM system.
 When you create a Proof Test Template, this field is populated with the name of the user who is currently logged in.
 Modified By Character The name of the user who last modified the SIS Proof Test Template.
 This field is disabled and populated with the name of the person who is currently logged in.
 Modified Date Date The date on which the Proof Test Template was last modified.
 This field is disabled and populated.
 Pre-Test Conditions Text A description of the required conditions of the equipment or system on which the proof test will be performed.
 None Template Description Character A brief description of the proof test.
 None Template ID Character The ID for the proof test template.
-This field is populated with a default value in this format: PTT - <id instrumented<br="" of="" the="">Function or the Logic Solver> - <date and="" creating="" of="" the<br="" time="">template> You can modify this value if required.
+This field is populated with a default value in this format: PTT - <id function="" instrumented="" logic="" of="" or="" solver="" the=""> - <date and="" creating="" of="" template="" the="" time=""> You can modify this value if required.
 This value must be unique.</date></id>